Our House Buying Service

 How do property brokers work?

-They’ll agree a fixed price with you on paper and sign you into a contract called a Purchase Agreement or an Option Agreement.
+They’ll agree a fixed price with you on paper and they'll get you signed into a contract called a Purchase Agreement or an Option Agreement.
 These are very one-sided contracts that give many rights to the property broker and take many rights from you.

-In some cases these contracts can tie you in for months, with huge penalty clauses if you try to cancel.
+In some cases these contracts will tie you in for months, with huge penalty clauses if you try to cancel.

 What does this mean for me?